A-League

 The Socceroos no longer have a relatively easy passage to major finals any more, having opted to play in the same global soccer basket as Asia.
 A full house of 76,000 at Sydney’s Stadium Australia was sold out within minutes for the victorious AFC Asian Cup Final in 2015 but a shock defeat to Jordan when the Socceroos defended their trophy in 2019 proved that the days of 31-0 wins over American Samoa are long gone.

 The Matildas, meanwhile, gain a free berth to the 2023 Women’s World Cup being played at five cities in Australia and four in New Zealand.
-Kiwi women’s team the Football Ferns should be playing at least one match at the Cake Tin, aka the Wellington Stadium
+Kiwi women’s team the Football Ferns played two home games to huge crowds, one at the Cake Tin, aka the Wellington Stadium

-This is also the home of the Yellow Fever, passionate followers of Wellington Phoenix.
-Covid restrictions for 2020-21 mean that New Zealand’s only A-League representatives played at the WIN Stadium in Wollongong, Australia.
-The Nix reserve side compete in the New Zealand’s National League Championship, a newly restructured competition to take place in the latter half of 2021.
+This is also the home of the Yellow Fever, passionate followers of Wellington Phoenix, happy to be back home after Covid restrictions forced the Nix to play at the WIN Stadium in Wollongong, Australia.
+The Nix reserve side compete in the New Zealand’s National League Championship, a restructured competition launched in the latter half of 2021.

 STATION TO STADIUM